 Skin absorption is a dermal route of exposure to the chemicals in a marker, so it’s crucial to select a non-abrasive, non-toxic one any time you want to draw a mark on your skin, whether you have surgical or artistic purposes.

-The best non-toxic marker that is safe on the skin is the Viscot Mini XL Sterile Surgical Marker.
+The best non-toxic and skin-safe marker for use on the skin is the Viscot Mini XL Sterile Surgical Marker.
 This marker is sterile and safe for surgical procedures.
 It also leaves durable marks that withstand surgical scrubbing, punctures, and shaving, so it will last.

 This article will examine the pros and cons of the best non-toxic markers for your skin to help you choose the best one, depending on how you want to use it.